dawidmielke/CompanyProject/README.md

 * [Setup](#setup)

 ## General info
 This project was based on the ASP.NET course I completed during my studies.
 The project presents an employee management system.
-In the application, any user can create an account in the registration form and log in as an new employee.
+In the application, any user can create an account in the registration form and log in as a new employee.
 After logging in, user has access to:
 - the tasks page where he can record time and assign task names.
 - the annual leave page where he can enter his data like: time and name.
 - he can also display the list of tasks and annual leaves.